top of page

 I explore line, form, texture and colour, contrasts in nature and a sense of belonging, a sense of place.

-I am keen to develop as sustainable a practice as I can and explore collagraph and drypoint techniques in more depth.
+I am keen to develop as sustainable a practice as I can and have been exploring Monoprint, Collagraph and Drypoint techniques in more depth.

 Being a member of Fife Dunfermline Printmakers gives me not only access to materials, equipment and space to print my work but the benefit of being part of a printmaking community.

-I am also a member of Printmakers of Scotland and I will be exhibiting my printmaking at the Festival of Printmaking which takes place at Stirling University, Pathfoot Building, FK9 4LA from the 15th to 17th August.
+I am also a member of Printmakers of Scotland and exhibited at the Festival of Printmaking in 2025 (which takes place at Stirling University, Pathfoot Building, FK9 4LA in August) where I won Best Newcomer award!

 If you are interested in my prints please get in touch for more information.